 Like any good game with horror element this one has its fair share of horror references.
 The mobster-monsters are akin to Frankenstein.
 The vampires are from Dracula.
 There are also many references to H.P.
 Lovecraft, Doc Holiday went to Miskatonic University.
 And the mission in which The Stranger faces an Elder God.

 Ever wondered what Nocturne means?
 It's "a pensive, lyrical piece of music (especially for the piano)".
 It has got nothing to do with noctural or nightly activities.

-was in development by Collision Entertainment.
+In 2002, a television series based on Nocturne was in development by Collision Entertainment.
 As of 2012, it seems the project was cancelled.
 Their website description of the project was: